A Ghost Story for Christmas: Original run (1971–1978)

 With the exception of the final film, the tales were directed by Lawrence Gordon Clark.
 The final episode was directed by Derek Lister.

 Revival (2005–present)

 BBC Four revisited the series at Christmas 2004, and in 2005 began to produce new adaptations of stories by M. R. James, broadcast along with repeats of episodes from the original series.
 BBC Two premiered a new adaptation by Neil Cross of M. R. James's 'Oh, Whistle, and I'll Come to You, My Lad' on Christmas Eve 2010.

-Mark Gatiss's adaptation of "The Tractate Middoth", another story by M. R. James, was broadcast on BBC Two on Christmas Day 2013.
+Mark Gatiss' adaptation of "The Tractate Middoth", another story by M. R. James, was broadcast on BBC Two on Christmas Day 2013.
 This was followed by a documentary, M. R. James: Ghost Writer.